Analog Signal Processing and Filtering 2024

 Required tools

 I am moving towards having all scripts in Python (sympy, numpy, scipy).
-I will also provide you with the application "signalflowgrapher", a newly developed Python application that is open source.
+I will also provide you with the application "signalflowgrapher", a Python application that is open source.

 Live Stream

 I will teach in the room CHN E42.
-I will live-stream everything to my Zoom Room (link will be sent to registered students by E-Mail) and record all lectures.
+I will live-stream everything to my Zoom Room (link: Zoom Room) and record all lectures.
 I will upload all videos to https://tube.switch.ch/channels/c6193134 for long-term storage; this requires a SwitchAAI login.

 Information on Signal-flow Graphs